skenqbx/node-caster/README.markdown

 A possible error is emitted when no callback is set.

 #### server.bind(opt_callback)
-Enable the multicast udp socket.
+Enables the multicast udp socket.

 `opt_callback` is an optional `function(err)`.
 A possible error is emitted when no callback is set.

 #### server.close(opt_callback)
-Close the socket.
+Closes the socket.
 Allows to `bind()` again with the same caster object.

 `opt_callback` is an optional `function()`.